High Asia Herald Report

 PNCA will help GB government in documenting the rich tangible and intangible cultural heritage of the region, imparting cultural education, disseminating information including the transfer of knowledge and training of human resource in the fields of art and culture.

-The provincial government will provide space for the establishment of PNCA office in the region; hold collaborative programmes to create awareness about the diverse culture and conduct research.
+The provincial government will provide space for the establishment of the PNCA office in the region; hold collaborative programmes to create awareness about the diverse culture and conduct research.

 The provincial government will facilitate, provide venues to PNCA for holding cultural activities, festivals and documentation.